OISF/suricata/doc/userguide/rules/payload-keywords.rst

 will be inspected and an error will be raised if the content length and the bsize value prevent a match.

-bsize will not match if a sticky buffer is absent.
+.. note::  bsize will not match if a sticky buffer is absent.

+``bsize: 0``  means a buffer exists and is empty (like an empty HTTP header value).
+You should use the specific keyword ``absent`` to test if a buffer is absent.

 Format::